 Above we can see the nice chainmaile the sculptor included on this model.
 I really like chainmaile on miniatures, partly because I can make real chainmaile, but part of the reason I learned to do that is because I like chainmaile on miniatures.

 Above we see the first two steps being described.
 We have to remove the flash lines (moulde lines) left by the casting.
-Because this is a metal model a file or a hobby knife work fairly well, but a hobby knife will dull if you use the edge this way so use the back of the blade and just run it along the moulde lines to smoosh them down.
-It’s harder to do that with pewter than lead models.
-In other case you can use a needle file if you are careful to place and run the file correctly so that it flattens only those lines and so that you don’t scratch any other piece with the sides or tip of the file as you use it.
+Because this is a metal model a file or a hobby knife works fairly well, but a hobby knife will dull if you use the edge this way so use the back of the blade and just run it along the moulde lines to smoosh them down.
+It’s harder to do that with pewter than lead models since pewter is a harder metal.
+In other cases you can use a needle file if you are careful to place and run the file correctly so that it flattens only those lines and so that you don’t scratch any other piece with the sides or tip of the file as you use it.
 For plastic models the edge of a hobby knife is best.
 There is a special technique to holding the model and using the knife that will prevent you from cutting yourself.
 The secret is to push the model forward with your thumb of the same hand you are holding the knife with and rotate the model with your other hand in which the model is actually held.
 Maybe I’ll demonstrate sometime.

 The next step is to prime the model so the paint will stick to it.
 Paint doesn’t stick to metal very well and some metals rust.
 Luckily lead and pewter don’t rust per se, but they do oxidize in their own way.